 Personal Counseling Staff

-Jennifer McCart, M.A., returns to P.C.C. for her last pre-doctoral internship, which she is completing at Azusa Pacific University.
-She completed her B.A. in Psychology at Taylor University in Indiana.
-Jennifer has experience working with children, adolescents, families, and adults in a variety of mental health settings including: community mental health, child and adolescent school counseling, inpatient psychiatric care, and medical rehabilitation.
+Jennifer McCart, Psy.D., has been a therapist at PCC for over 6 years.
+She completed her B.A. in Psychology at Taylor University in Indiana, and her doctorate in clinical psychology at Azusa Pacific University.
+Her program emphasized a systems approach, integration of spirituality, and diversity.
+Dr. McCart has experience working with children, adolescents, families, and adults in a variety of mental health settings including: community mental health, child and adolescent school counseling, inpatient psychiatric care, and medical rehabilitation.
+She enjoys doing pscyhological testing, and specializes in ADHD and learning disorder testing.
 In her leisure time, she enjoys traveling, creative and performing arts, cooking, outdoor activities, and spending time with her children and family.